Inner West Light Rail: Rolling stock

-The line is currently operated by 12 CAF Urbos 3 vehicles, which have a standard capacity of 206 passengers and a crush capacity of 272.
+The line is currently operated by CAF Urbos 3 & Urbos 100, and Alstom Citadis 305 vehicles.
 The first Urbos 3s entered service in July 2014, with the final vehicle delivered by the end of June 2015.

 When the line first opened, a fleet of seven German-designed Variotrams were built in Dandenong by Adtranz to operate the services.
 The last Variotram was withdrawn in May 2015, with all put up for sale by tender.
 Between the opening of the Dulwich Hill extension in March 2014 and the introduction of the first Urbos 3s, the Variotrams were supplemented by four leased Urbos 2 vehicles.

 In November 2020, it was announced that four new vehicles would be purchased for delivery within two years.
-The new vehicles will allow the service frequency to be reduced to six minutes for an increase in capacity of 1,000 passengers per hour per direction.
-In June 2021, a contract with CAF for four Urbos 100 (the variant on the current Urbos 3) five-module unit was reported.
+In June 2021, a contract with CAF for four Urbos 100 (the variant on the existing Urbos 3) five-module unit was reported.
+The new vehicles were delivered in August 2023, testing commenced from late August until they entered service December 2023.

 Route

 The 23-stop route extends for 12.8 km, including 1.5 km of on-street operation.
-Apart from Central, Capitol Square and Paddy's Markets, all stops are located on the route of the former railway line (although buildings have been constructed above and around the line in places).
-Service frequency is approximate, with light rail operating between Central and Dulwich Hill from 06:00 to 23:00, extending to 00:00 on Friday.
-Standard weekday frequencies are every 8 minutes during peak hours, every 12 minutes between the peaks and every 15 minutes at other times.
-Services run every 10 to 15 minutes on weekends (with reduced services before 09:00).
-The section between Central and The Star is open 24 hours a day, with an overnight frequency of 30 minutes.
+Apart from Central, Capitol Square and Paddy's Markets, all stops are located on the route of the former goods line (although buildings have been constructed above and around the line in places).

+The line has a number of historically significant features.
+The Jubilee Park viaduct is the longest brick arch viaduct on the New South Wales railways, and is heritage listed alongside the Wentworth Park viaduct.
+Also heritage listed, the Pyrmont and Glebe railway tunnels carry the line on opposite sides of the Wentworth Park viaduct.